melj0202/CSim/README.md

 - C (Edit Mode): Clear the cell colony
 - Q (Any): Quit the program
 - ESC (Any): Quit the program
+- CTRL+S (Edit Mode) - Save the current state of the canvas to a file
+- CTRL+O (Edit Mode) - Load in a canvas state